The Bankrate promise

 - Safety features: Newer model-year Honda Civics are equipped with advanced safety features which can help the driver avoid a costly collision.
 Some models come with multiple rear view cameras, active stability systems and Honda’s Collision Mitigation Braking System.
 Lower chances of an accident may also help offset insurance costs.

 Car insurance for a Honda Civic

-The cost of insurance for a Honda Civic is different for every driver based on their unique profile.
-You could pay more or less than the average rate depending on criteria like your age, credit score or accident history.
+Below is the average car insurance cost for a Honda Civic, but actual rates may vary for every driver based on their unique profile.
+You could pay more or less than the average annual rate depending on criteria like your age, credit score or accident history.
+Some states do not allow credit score or age to be used as rating factors for auto insurance.
 While the only way to know for sure how much you will pay is to get a personalized rate quote, the rates provided below can be useful for the sake of comparison.

 |Honda Civic car insurance||Average annual premium|

 Honda Civic features that impact insurance costs

 Newer-year Honda Civics are equipped with a long list of advanced safety features.
 While preventing accidents can help your car insurance premiums, keep in mind that the cost of repair is also a factor in calculating rates.
 More complicated features can require special skills and parts to repair, driving up the cost.
 Still, having some of these features could reduce the chance of an accident on the road:

 - Active Stability Systems: The Civic is equipped with a number of stability systems, including anti-lock brakes, electronic brake distribution, brake assist and traction control, which will keep the vehicle from skidding or sliding on slick roads.